KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ETYM: The connection with the root \*kes- "to comb" (IEW 585, cf. OCS _česati_, PCelt. [\*kīsrā "comb"](#kisra)) is semantically appealing, but the a-vocalism in Celtic is unexplained (a secondary zero-grade \*kasto- instead of the expected \*ksto-, with epenthetic \*a?).
 REF: [EDPC]

-### <a id="kato">\*kato- "wise, able" (adj)</a>
+### <a id="kato">\*kato- "wise, able, holy, pure" (adj)</a>
 GOID: OIr. _cath_ [o] (OIL _cáid_ [i]), _cád_, _cad_
 PIE: \*ḱeh₃- "sharpen" (IEW: 542)
 COGN: Skt. _śitá_- "sharpened", Lat. _catus_ "clever"
 ETYM: The OIr. word is spelled differently as _cath_, _cad_, _cáid_ and _cád_ (see DIL for attestetions).
-It is unclear whether the variability of the length of the root vowel could represent old ablaut.
+It is unclear whether the variability of the length of the root vowel could represent old ablaut, or we are dealing with two originally different words.
 As in Latin, the Celtic word presupposes the semantic development of "sharp" to "wise, clever".
 A possible cognate is also Gallo-Lat. _caddos_ "holy" (CGL V 493, 30).
 The attribution to the PIE root \*ḱeh₃- "sharp" seems probable; however, the identity of the laryngeal is surmised chiefly on the basis of Lat. _cōs_, _cōtis_ "whetstone", and the etymology of this word is not completely certain.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="katrik">\*katrik- "fortification" (n)</a>
 GOID: OIr. _cathir_ [k f] "town"